Skip to content

 Evaluate all metrics and checks in the experiment from goals grouped by `unit_id`.

-This method is usefull when there are not many (<1M) units in the experiment to evaluate it.
+This method is useful when there are not many (<1M) units in the experiment to evaluate it.

 If there many units exposed to the experiment, pre-aggregate data and use [`evaluate_agg`][epstats.toolkit.experiment.Experiment.evaluate_agg].